Find My School’s Suspension Rate

 At the state, district, and school level you may search by subcategories: grade, gender, race/ethnicity, and special education status.
 At the state and district levels, you may also view the state OSS rate by selecting the overview chart.
 At the school level, you may compare your schools’ OSS rate with the state average for schools at the same school level (elementary, middle, or high school) by selecting the school level chart.

-Georgia Department of Education (GaDOE) provides Georgia Appleseed with the discipline rate information in this toolkit.
+The Georgia Department of Education (GaDOE) provides Georgia Appleseed with the discipline rate information in this toolkit.
+These rates are calculated using discipline data reported annually by each school to its district office, and then by each district to the Georgia Department of Education (GaDOE).
 Unfortunately, GaDOE does not collect information that would allow us to determine the discipline rates for LGBTQ+ children.
 As a result, this toolkit only contains discipline information for male and female genders.